daormar/debasher/doc/design_doc_resident.md

   - A log at the sender with acknowledgements, the alternative rejected in point 3: the writer keeps what it sent until the reader has it in a checkpoint.
 It would repair everything, but it needs a way back from the reader and coordination to delete.
-  - A process that holds every FIFO of the program open.
-It keeps the unread messages while both nodes are gone (checked with real `kill -9`: 50 of 50 survive, see also point 5), but it is one more process that has to stay alive, and the `Supervisor`, the obvious candidate, is not supervised.
-Not adopted.
+  - Auxiliary ghost connections: holders of a channel's FIFO other than its two endpoints, placed somewhere else in the program, so that the unread messages survive while both endpoints are gone.
+A read end opened without blocking is enough to keep what a pipe holds (checked with real `kill -9`: 50 of 50 survive with a third process holding one).
+The simplest holder is a single process for the whole program, the `Supervisor` or one of its own, but if it dies together with both endpoints the loss is back, and the `Supervisor` is not supervised.
+A series of holders spreads that risk: for example every node also holds an auxiliary read end of the channels of its neighbors, so that a channel loses its contents only if its two endpoints and all its auxiliary holders are gone within one recovery, which is far less likely when the crashes are independent (reasoned, not measured).
+Open questions: who holds which channel, how a holder learns the paths of FIFOs that are not its own (a node knows only its own options today), whether a relaunched holder reopens its auxiliary ends first thing, as it does with its own, and what becomes of the auxiliary ends of a node that has finished for good.
+Not designed.
   - The global rollback above, which rewinds both nodes to the last consistent cut and redelivers from `channel_state` the messages that were in transit at the cut.
 - **Durability against machine failure (`fsync`)**: see the note in the Contract's failure model.
 First